jonathanmccann/backport-automator/README.md

 ##### Submit Flag

 The ```-s``` flag signifies to the function that the current branch is done cherry picking and ready to be pushed through the BPR workflow.
+Note that the function will not ask if you wish to test the changes, so please do so before running this command.

 It requires a single argument and the argument is the **LPS number**.